The national curriculum for music aims to ensure that all pupils:

 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-At Peel Hall Primary School the key aspects of the music curriculum are being covered through a mixture of weekly thirty minute lessons taken from the Manchester Music Scheme objectives, or are linked through the music scheme objectives to the class topic being taught.
-The Manchester Music Scheme covers all of the requirements of the National Curriculum programmes of study in relation to music.
+At Peel Hall Primary School the key aspects of the music curriculum are being covered through a weekly thirty minute lessons taken from the ‘Charanga Music School’.
+This scheme of work links directly to the objectives in the 2014 National Curriculum and gives children access to a wide range of musical concepts and experiences.

 The Charanga scheme builds upon prior learning.
 While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the progression planned into the scheme of work means that the children are increasingly challenged as they move through the school.
 It provides lesson plans, assessment, clear progression, and engaging and exciting whiteboard resources to support every lesson

 The children love using our new set of glockenspiels, recorders and percussion trolleys to take part practically in these weekly classroom music lessons.